Research output per year

 Research activity per year

-Andrew Holmes is a graduate of Queen's University Belfast (1998), the University of St Andrews (2000), and Queen's, again, in 2002.
-Since being awarded his doctorate, he has been a Research Associate at the Academy for Irish Cultural Heritages at the University of Ulster, where he also taught Irish history, and a Research Fellow at the Institute of Irish Studies at Queen's.
-He took up his present appointment in October 2006.
+Andrew Holmes is Professor of Modern History and Head of History.
+He is a graduate of both Queen's University Belfast and the University of St Andrews.
+Before being appointed to his current position at Queen's, he was a Research Associate at the Academy for Irish Cultural Heritages at the University of Ulster and a Research Fellow at the Institute of Irish Studies (QUB).

-He was elected Fellow of the Royal Historical Society in 2007 and Fellow of the Higher Education Academy in 2008.
-He is currently a member of the Editorial Board of Irish Historical Studies and a committee member of the Ulster Society for Irish Historical Studies.
-In 2016, he was an Eaton Fellow at the University of New Brunswick and has previously been a Visiting Scholar at Boston College (2011) and at the School of Divinity, University of Edinburgh (2009, 2013).
+He is a Fellow of the Royal Historical Society and Fellow of the Higher Education Academy, and is currently a member of the Editorial Board of Irish Historical Studies and a committee member of the Ulster Society for Irish Historical Studies.
+In 2016, he was an Eaton Fellow at the University of New Brunswick and has previously been a Visiting Scholar at Boston College and at the School of Divinity, University of Edinburgh.

 Professor Andrew Holmes teaches on the following programmes / modules: